A Note on Entanglement Entropy for Primary Fermion Fields in JT Gravity: Abstract

 \section{Abstract}

 In this paper we analyse and discuss 2D Jackiw-Teitelboim (JT) gravity coupled to primary fermion fields in asymptotically anti-de Sitter (AdS) spacetimes.
 We get a particular solution of the massless Dirac field outside the extremal black hole horizon and find the solution for the dilaton in JT gravity.
-Two dimensional JT gravity spacetime is locally conformally flat, we calculate the two point correlators of primary fermion fields under the Weyl transformations.
-The key idea of this work is to present a standard technique which is called {\it resolvent} rather than CFT methods.
-We get the singular integral equation for the resolvent of the primary fermion field correlator in JT gravity.
-The entanglement entropy of a single interval for a massless Dirac field in 2D conformally flat spacetime is expected to be obtained by solving the singular integral equation.
+Two dimensional JT gravity spacetime is conformally flat, we calculate the two point correlators of primary fermion fields under the Weyl transformations.
+The key point of this work is to present a standard technique which is called {\it resolvent} rather than CFT methods.
+We redefine the fields in terms of the conformal factor as the fermion fields, and we use the resolvent technique to derive the renormalized entanglement entropy for massless Dirac fields in JT gravity.